tiefenauer/long-haul/_posts/2015-12-08-bdd-with-jbehave-advanced-tests.md

 Actual :A really long station name which will definitely not fit into the display
 {% endhighlight %}

-Failure of this test is actually a good thing, since it gives us a chance to fix this and immediately check the result of our efforts &#8211; all in the name of test-driven development. 🙂 So let&#8217;s change the previously added `getDisplay()`-method to the following:
+Failure of this test is actually a good thing, since it gives us a chance to fix this and immediately check the result of our efforts – all in the name of test-driven development. :smile: So let's change the previously added `getDisplay()`-method to the following:

 Now run the test again!
 It should become green like a cucumber.

 # Composite steps

 Sometimes it can be useful to chain certain preconditions together to formulate a test.
-For example, let&#8217;s revisit our first test:
+For example, let's revisit our first test:

 {% highlight bash %}
 Given a digital radio